nickmiller-iit/RSSW/poolseq/notes.md

 ### Calling frequencies

 Our initial run with `SNAPE-pooled` combined all samples together.
 Now we will need to run it on each sample separately.
 To avoid a lot of unecessary work, we can look at only the sites that were previously called as polymorphic.
-An initial run on all previously called polymorphic sites threw up some oddities, so tried limiting to just the 702,906 thinned SNPs used for FST analysis.
+An initial run on all previously called polymorphic sites threw up some oddities, so tried limiting to just the 716,989 thinned SNPs used for FST analysis.

+### Results

+A basic PCA is described in the R notebook.
+Short version, there's no apparent geographical structure to the variation.